jlpteaching/dinocpu-sq20/assignments/assignment-2.md

 The DINO CPU code must be updated before you can run each lab.
 You should read up on [how to update your code](../documentation/updating-from-git.md) to get the assignment 2 template from GitHub.
 We have made the following changes:
-- The solution for cpu.scala for Assignment 1 is included in the [lab1-solution branch](https://github.com/jlpteaching/dinocpu-sq20/tree/lab1-solution).
+- The solution for cpu.scala for Assignment 1 is included in the [lab1-solution branch](https://github.com/jlpteaching/dinocpu-sq20/tree/lab1-solution) (will be posted on 4/11).
 - The control unit includes the control signals for the R-type instructions

 You can check out the master branch to get the template code for this lab.